 See SigmaFire models from 50 to 200 BHP.

 This system does not incorporate any form of Flue Gas Recirculation (FGR).
-The main air blower is a high-pressure, aluminum, dual taper radial type blower that is belt driven by a motor.
+The main air blower is a high-pressure, aluminum, dual-taper radial type blower that is belt driven by a motor.
 The premix chamber on the E-series steam boilers is a rectangular duct with a gas diffusion pipe and mixing plates.
-Mounted between the main blower and premix chamber is a modulating air damper.
-The outlet of the premix chamber is connected to the inlet volute that directs the premixed air/fuel to the “Fiber Metal” burner assembly.
+A modulating air damper is mounted between the main blower and premix chamber.
+The outlet of the premix chamber is connected to the inlet volute, which directs the premixed air/fuel to the “Fiber Metal” burner assembly.
 The blower can also be supplied with a variable frequency drive as an additional power saving option.

 The coil burner base is different from the standard non-low NOx unit design.
 The cooling air directed to the outer shell is segregated from the premixed air/fuel and the internal diameter is sized to fit the low NOx burner assembly.
 A thermocouple is mounted in the volute, with interconnecting circuits to the generator control panel to monitor volute temperature.
 The unit is automatically shut down upon an excessive increase in volute temperature.

 The separate cooling air blower is supplied to provide cooling for the heating coil outer shell.
 This item is off-mounted from the main steam generator frame and includes a centrifugal blower and motor with a flexible interconnecting hose duct.